Backwards (Red Dwarf episode): Reception

 The episode was originally broadcast on the British television channel BBC2 on 14 November 1989.
 It had the highest viewership of any Red Dwarf episode then broadcast.

+Reviewing the episode for The Stage, Bill McCoid said that the "series looks like the best yet", and that the show was a "superior situation comedy which is off the wall, on the ball, and ahead of its time in more ways than one."
+Patrick Stoddart writing in the Sunday Times said that it was a "marvellously daft idea", continuing that the show was now "confident comedy grown almost to the shoulders of Hitchhiker's Guide to the Galaxy.

+The Red Dwarf Smegazine readers poll listed the episode at number four of the 30 then-existing episodes, with 7.1% of the votes.

 Although Series III was received well as a whole, "Backwards" was picked out as a highlight.
 One review described it as "a particularly inspired episode, making brilliant use of video tricks to enhance the intricate details of the storyline."
 Sci-Fi Dimensions described it as the best episode of the series, and said that "admittedly, this episode is inconsistent in its treatment of the backwards principles, but even the inconsistencies are part of the fun!"

-Sci-Fi.com agreed that the episode was "the season's best" and "has the season's best philosophical rant".
-The Red Dwarf Smegazine readers poll listed the episode at number four with 7.1% of the votes.
+In 2017 Sophie Davies, writing for CultBox said that "Unfortunately most of the episode is a bit one-note".
+In his 2024 book on the series Tom Salinsky agreed, saying that although there was good character work at the start of the episode, that "after those earlier establishing scenes, very quickly we get to the point where these could be any four guys and it's only the world they're in that is supposed to be interesting or funny."

 Remastering

 "Backwards" was remastered in 1997 to include an animated shot of the ejected Rimmer has been added to the opening scene with Starbug with scream and thump sounds enhanced.
 Starbugs sounds have been remixed and enhanced throughout.
 A new time-hole tunnel sequence has been added when Starbug travels through it.
 POV landscape shots have been added as Starbug enters the backwards Earth.
 Fire elements and sound effects have been added to the Starbug crash.
 The café exterior has been added as a transitional shot.
 The cloaking Starbug has been added to the existing empty shot of Lister and Cat arriving on 'backwards' Earth.
 The end credit sequence has been flipped and reads in reverse.